autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 # Goals {#how-to-write-tests-and-measure-coverage-goals}

-In this article we will motivate why testing of code is important and what kind of testing we carry out in AutowareAuto.
+In this article we will motivate why testing of code is important and what kind of testing we carry out in Autoware.Auto.

 Furthermore, we will introduce how to write unit tests, how to run them, and how to track code test coverage.